rexrainbow/phaser3-rex-notes/docs/docs/board-fieldofview.md

         - `tileXYArray` : A *read only*  tileXY array of sight path.
 - `debug` :
     - `debug.graphics` : A [graphics](graphics.md) object for showing debug messages.
-        - It will be destroyed automatically when FOV behavior is destroyed.
     - `debug.visibleLineColor` : Color of visible line.
 Set `undefined` to not draw any line.
     - `debug.invisibleLineColor` : Color of invisible line.
 Set `undefined` to not draw any line.